Lwdthe1/react-render-iff/README.md

         <div>
           <h2>Example 7:</h2>
           <p>
-            ⚠️ You can specify whether to evaluate all conditions safely by providing a truthy value to the "safeEval" prop.
+            ⚠️ You can specify whether to evaluate all conditions and render props safely by providing a truthy value to the "safeEval" prop.
             <br />
             <br />
             If an error occurs while evaluating the conditions, a warning will be printed to the console with the value of "safeEval" as the key for debugging.
-            This only works when the conditionals are provided as arrow functions, so keep that in mind.
+            This only works when the conditionals and render props are provided as arrow functions, so keep that in mind.
             <br />
             <br />
             This can come in handy when rewriting your AngularJs app in React